aaronparker/aaronparker.github.io/_posts/2023-04-20-microsoft-365-apps-packager.md

 ---
 layout: post
-title: A Package Factory for the Microsoft 365 Apps and Intune
+title: An Intune Package Factory for the Microsoft 365 Apps
 description: Using PowerShell and GitHub Actions to automate the packaging of the Microsoft 365 Apps and import into an Intune tenant.
 permalink: "/m365apps-package-factory/"